thermondo/django-heroku-connect-sample/README.md

 heroku addons:open herokuconnect -a "$HEROKU_APP_NAME"
 ```

 It will open the Heroku Connect page.
-Click on Setup and Next, Next, Next.
+Click on Setup and follow the process.

 From the command line, run the following command and follow the instructions.
 You will be prompted to login to your Salesforce sandbox.